No Bake Double Chocolate Cookies

 These no-bake double chocolate recipe only calls for a few ingredients.

-So they are naturally vegan, gluten-free, and low carb.
+So they are naturally vegan, gluten-free, and low-carb.

 When my sweet tooth hits, I just take one out of the freezer and pop one into my mouth.

-Why soaking Nuts before Making Raw Cookies?
+Why soak Nuts before Making Raw Cookies?

 Soaking nuts, seeds, and oats in warm water with a pinch of salt before consuming them has become a habit of mine.